New Port Richey Alimony Attorney

 Helping You Understand Your Rights Regarding Spousal Support

 Whether you are thinking of filing for spousal support or your former spouse asked you for it, make sure to seek the counsel and representation of the New Port Richey alimony lawyer at the Dale L. Bernstein, Chartered Law Office.
-With over three decades of legal experience, we are well-versed in Florida family law and all its nuances.
+With over 33 years of legal experience, we are well-versed in Florida family law and all its nuances.
 We can confidently navigate you through every step of the process and help you understand your rights so that you can make smart and informed decisions for you and your family.
 When you have our firm as your representation, we are committed to advocating for your best interests.

 Give us a call at (727) 312-1112 to get started with your case!